 The online version, recorded for free between 2013 and 2018, reached more than 200,000 students worldwide and seeded the company that later became NovoEd, acquired by Devonshire Investors / Fidelity.

-Cross-border, cross-institutional view of entrepreneurship.
-How different countries' institutional environments — capital markets, IP regimes, labor mobility, government industrial policy — shape who can build a high-growth technology venture, and what they actually build.
+MS&E's graduate-level course on the international, cross-institutional dimensions of engineering entrepreneurship.
+How different countries' institutional environments — capital markets, IP regimes, labor mobility, government industrial policy, regulatory regimes — shape who can build a high-growth technology venture, and what those founders actually build.
+The course gives engineering and MS coterminal students who are heading into globally distributed founder teams a clearer model of the institutional terrain they will be working across.

 Causal Inference for Entrepreneurship Research — MS&E 379